Also known as the Eight Wastes and the Eight Deadly Wastes and the eight forms of waste.

 Waiting

-Waiting refers to the idle time that occurs when there are unnecessary delays within the process.
-It occurs when a product is not in transport or being processed, or when a person is waiting for a work or service to get completed, and that costs time and money.
-Any time a person or a product is waiting, there is no value being added, lead times are increased, and wasted time is transferred to the customer through increased costs.
+Waiting refers to the idle time resulting from unnecessary delays within a process.
+It occurs when a product is not being processed or in transport, or when an individual is waiting for a work or service to get completed, and that costs time and money.
+Any time a product or an individual is waiting, there is no value being added, lead times are increased, and wasted time is transferred to the customer in the form of increased costs.

 Examples